RobertDeBiro/Cpp_Programs/Cpp_syntax_and_practice/18.The_Standard_Template_Library/STL_Containers/Associative_Containers/Map/Readme.md

  - std::map is an associative container that contains a sorted list of key-value pairs with unique keys
  - sorting is done using the key comparison function Compare
+    - by default map sorts elements with increasing values
+    - we can change that, e.g. to sort it by decreasing values
  - std::map is generally used in Dictionary type problems
  - usually implemented as red-black trees